Track Email Receipts and Invoices in Airtable

 Monthly Expenses (Grouped Grid View)

 Group your grid view by a formula field that extracts the month from the Date field.
 Within each group, Airtable shows the record count and you can use the summary bar to sum the Amount field.
-This gives you a month-by-month expense breakdown.
+This gives you a month-by-month expense breakdown without any manual calculation.

 Kanban by Status